Record Book Manual and Forms

 4-H Record Books are not required for membership or for participation in 4-H activities such as club events and activities, or for attending 4-H camps or conferences.
 A 4-H Record Book may be required to receive participation awards (such as star ranking, medals or pins based on 4-H Record Book achievements).

 A record book is required by the Nevada County *file271425* in order to show and/or sell an animal at the fair.
 Members 9 years or older must submit a record book to their club per their club's record book procedures to show or sell an animal at the fair.

-The latest Record Book Manual and Record Book Forms are HERE!
+The Record Book Manual and Record Book Forms are separate documents.

-(Contains all forms for regular 4-H members.
+Contains all forms for 4-H members using a paper Record Book.
 This version allows you to complete the form directly into the document and expand the rows as needed.
-Instructions for completing each form are found in the Record Book Manuals.)
+The ORB entry screens align with the paper versions.

 Primary members do not complete a 4-H Record Book.